 Artificial Culture explores and examines a great deal of films, but those which I focus on (by which I mean, make more than a passing reference and go into some detail analysing) are: 2001: A Space Odyssey, Colossus: The Forbin Project, Demon Seed, Lord of the Rings: Fellowship of the Rings (Extended Edition), Lord of the Rings: Return of the King (Extended Edition), Lord of the Rings: The Two Towers (Extended Edition), The Matrix, The Animatrix (Collected Short Films), The Matrix: Reloaded, The Matrix: Revolutions, Spider-Man, Spider-Man 2, Spider-Man 3, The Terminator, Terminator 2: Judgment Day, Terminator 3: Rise of the Machines, and Terminator: Salvation.
 The novels which I explore in detail are Permutation City and Diaspora by Greg Egan, and the Bridge trilogy — Virtual Light, Idoru, and All Tomorrow’s Parties — by William Gibson.
 The book also examines some Spider-Man comic books and other elements of digital culture, including the Visible Human Project, Wikileaks and the emergence of synthespians (that is virtual actors like Gollum).

 The hardback available from Routledge directly, as are ebook formats.
 It can be purchased from Amazon US (+ Kindle Version); Amazon UK; Barnes and Noble; Book Depository UK; Book Depository US; and FishPond.
 If you are ordering from Australia, find the cheapest price via the book price comparison website Booko.
-The book is a bit on the expensive side, so if you’ve interested and you’ve got access to a University library, then maybe recommend they get a copy in the first instance.
+The book is a bit on the expensive side, and while I’d be very pleased if the book eventually has a paperback edition, I don’t know when or if that will be possibly, so if you’ve interested and you’ve got access to a University library, then maybe recommend they get a copy in the first instance.

 A preview of the first 30 pages of the book, as well as the ability to request inspection copies for possible course use, can be found here.